Ahmed-Bilal-27/Java-Network-Programming/README.md

-This repository follow the sample code provided in "Java Network Programming by Elliotte Rusty Harold, 4th Edition" book.
+This repository follow the example code provided in "Java Network Programming by Elliotte Rusty Harold, 4th Edition" book.
 All examples are working and they might not be exactly same with the book examples.
+As of July 19, 2023 examples upto chapter 06 are implemented and chapter 07 is in progress.